GFZ-Centre-for-Early-Warning/EMCA/README.md

 ![CA Modeln](docs/images/ca_model_v2_bdg_dens.png)

 The CVT_XXX folders contains the country-specific Central Voronoidal Tessellations (CVT) in shapefile format and relared exposure information as CSV and XML files.
+The exposure_*.xml files are standard xposure files according to GEM (Global Earthquake Nodel) NRML 0.5 format specifications.

-In the EXPO_MODELS folder only the exposure models are collected
+In the EXPO_MODELS folder only the exposure models are collected.

 See the folder structure tree.